Spencerkanachin/web-stack-implementation-lamp/README.md

 Great job!
 You've launched an EC2 instance!
 You can view your new instance by clicking the "View Instances" button at the bottom-right of your screen.
 Note: it may take a moment to initialize, so please be patient!

 ![](./Images/viewinstanceimage.png)

+Connecting to your EC2 from your local PC
+PLEASE NOTE - Anchor tags < > will be used to indicate contents what must be replaced with your unique values.
+For example, if you have a file named "keypair123.pem" you must enter this information within the corresponding anchor tag: < private-key-name >

+Now let's connect to our instance!

+Begin by opening Terminal.
+Once you have opened Terminal, use the cd command to change into the directory that your key pair is located.
+This is usually the ~/Downloads directory.
+If you are having difficulty finding it, you can use the ls command to list the contents of your current directory.

+Once you have located the key pair, use the command below to activate the key file (.pem).
+This command will also change permissions (otherwise you may get the error “Bad Permissions”):

+$ sudo chmod 0400 <private-key-name>.pem
+When prompted, type the password for your local PC and press Enter on your keyboard.

+Next, go back to the AWS console for a moment, and navigate to your running EC2 instance.
+Copy the Public IP address, as shown in the image below: